tgvaughan/icytree/manual/manual.md

 --------------

 IcyTree allows tree edges to be coloured according to the value of any of the labels or attributes defined on the nodes.
+In this case, attributes are understood to apply to the edge immediately ancestral to the node.

-Choose the specific attribute using the File-&gt;"Colour edges by" sub-menu.
+To use edge colouring, choose the specific attribute using the File-&gt;"Colour edges by" sub-menu.
 When an item other than "None" is selected, edges are coloured automatically by applying a distinct colour to each set of edges having a distinct value for the chosen attribute.
 Edges for which the chosen attribute is undefined remain coloured black.

+The specific colours used are selected by sorting the unique attribute values (numerically if all values are numeric, lexographically otherwise) and assigned unique colours with maximally-separated hues to make distinct attribute values as easy to discern as possible.

 Edge opacity
 ------------

+IcyTree also allows the opacity of edges to be influenced by any label or attribute that has numeric values that range between 0 and 1.
+Just as for edge colouring, node attributes determine the opacity of the edge immediately ancestral to each node.

+The attribute used for edge opacity can be chosen via the File-&gt;"Edge opacity" sub-menu.
+(Only compatible attributes are shown.)

 Text labels
 -----------